 - Good academic standing

 - Good disciplinary standing.
-Students with five or more points are ineligible for the off-campus housing
+Students with five or more points or Commitment to Community Health Violations are ineligible for the off-campus housing

 Members of fraternities and sororities should be mindful of their chapter's house quota limitations and obligation to fill their houses before they enter the lottery process.
 Approvals for private off-campus housing are contingent on chapter houses meeting their occupancy requirements.

-Students studying off campus during the fall of their junior year may still participate in the off-campus housing application process.
-Students studying off campus will receive the same emails and access to the application as students on campus.
+Students studying remotely during the fall of their junior year may still participate in the off-campus housing application process.
+Students studying remotely will receive the same emails and access to the application as students on campus.

 Application Process and Deadline

-The lottery process occurs early in the fall semester of a student’s junior year.
+The lottery process occurs during the fall semester of a student’s junior year.

 The application process entails: